alakazamn/physics/README.md

 * [F11] = Fullscreen

 ## Attribution
 Code that is borrowed is noted in comments.
 Audio files are borrowed from: https://github.com/hawkthorne/hawkthorne-journey and licensed under CC BY-NC 3.0.
 Includes all .ogg, and .wav files.
+Textures are from: https://jesse-m.itch.io/jungle-pack

 ## How to run
 1. Download / Install npm and node.js from here: https://nodejs.org/en/download/